Benjamin-Peters/pylatex-tools/README.md

 # pylatex-tools

 This library contains a few useful Python tools to work with latex (overleaf).
-It requires that everything is in a single tex file.
+It requires that the text is in a single tex file (it cannot intepret tex commands like input).

 ## Table of contents